-At the Long Island campus, we will work closely with the local and state departments of health to determine if any positive cases or groups of positive cases reach a level at which campus shutdown may be required.
+At the New York City campus, we will work closely with the local and state departments of health to determine if any positive cases or groups of positive cases reach a level for which campus shutdown may be required.
 As described earlier in our re-opening plan, our screening/self- assessment plan will continue with manual temperature taking at campus entry.